KJLI2/Bioinformatics-Final-Project/README.md

 Pipeline:
 1. Downloaded Entrez Direct to obtain sequences from NCBI using sh -c "$(curl -fsSL https://ftp.ncbi.nlm.nih.gov/entrez/entrezdirect/install-edirect.sh)"
-2. Used Entrez Direct to obtain defensin sequences using
+2. Used Entrez Direct to obtain defensin sequences and placed into a new file called defensin_sequences.fasta using

    </ENTREZ_DIRECT>